Ferdilii/motorized_macro_rail_int_fix/README.md

 * `cd build`
 * `make`

-At this point, you'll hopefully have your own `.uf2` file that you can load on the your Pico.
+At this point, you'll hopefully have your own `macro_rail_automater.uf2` file that you can load on the your Pico.

-## Macro Rail Interface
+## Macro Rail Physical Interface

 The goal is to interface the stepper motor with the macro rail of your choosing.
 I ended up going with the [NM-200s](https://www.amazon.com/dp/B0BXKFGLF3)